 How does a company compete in the long run?
-I’m not talking about the day to day stuff—but what sets your company apart and gives it a place in your software or hardware marketplace that allows it to survive and hopefully, thrive.
-There are a lot of different terms used to describe the ability to compete: strategic advantage, differential advantage, competitive advantage, unique value proposition, unique selling proposition, etc. But all these terms mean essentially the same thing: What have you got that the market wants–that other don’t?
+I’m not talking about the day-to-day stuff.
+What sets your company apart?
+What gives it a place in your software or hardware market segment that allows it to survive and hopefully, thrive?
+There are a lot of different terms used to describe the ability to compete.
+Strategic advantage, differential advantage, competitive advantage, unique value proposition, unique selling proposition, etc. But all these terms mean essentially the same thing.
+What have you got that the market wants–that others don’t have?

 Drinking the Kool-Aid

-In my consulting practice I have the opportunity to talk to a great many software and hardware company CEOs, many which are of the early stage variety.
+In my consulting practice, I have the opportunity to talk to a great many software and hardware company CEOs.
+Many of them are of the early stage variety.
 I’m taken aback that some of them don’t even understand the concept of strategic advantage.
 To start a company and not have thought about what is going to allow you to break into an existing market seems pretty strange to me.
-I even hear the “if we can only get 5% of this huge market” nonsense occasionally.
+I even hear the classic “if we can only get 5% of this huge market” nonsense occasionally.
 Ignorance is bliss, I guess.

-A far greater number of CEOs understand the concept of strategic advantage, but have a tendency to fall in love with their company’s sales pitch—also referred to as “drinking your own Kool-Aid”.
+A far greater number of CEOs understand the concept of strategic advantage, of course.
+But they have a tendency to fall in love with their company’s sales pitch, also referred to as “drinking your own Kool-Aid”.
 This is natural but really unfortunate.
-Lack of realism as to what your company brings to the table is not helpful in creating a company that will break through market noise and become successful.
-I would argue that realism, even skepticism about a company’s advantage is an attribute that is important to every tech CEO.
-Don’t get me wrong; I don‘t mean to imply that a CEO should walk through the halls of his company spouting “whoa is me, how will we ever make it”!
-But at least in their internal thinking he or she should be constantly questioning and testing whether his company’s advantage is real and not fading.
-A bit of healthy paranoia can be very useful when it comes to strategic issues.
+A lack of realism about what your company brings to the table is not helpful in creating a company that will break through market noise to success.
+I would argue that realism, even deep skepticism about a company’s advantage is important to every successful tech CEO.

 What is a Real Strategic Advantage?

 So what does it take to have a real, sustainable competitive advantage?
-Let’s look at some of the things that are—and some that are not sustainable—what I’ll call “mirages”.
+Let’s look at some of the things that are—and some that are not sustainable.
+The non-sustainable category is what I’ll call “mirages”.

 The first mover strategic advantage has led to some of the great success stories in high tech.
-Apple in PCs, Cisco in Routers, IBM in Mainframes, Adobe in Document Standards, Intuit in Personal Financial Software, SalesForce.com in Hosted CRM—just to name a few.
-What is very important to mention here is that while the first mover advantage is real—it isn’t necessarily sustainable for very long.
-First movers that don’t develop another, more sustainable advantage often end up as road kill in the long term.
+Apple in PCs, Cisco in Routers, IBM in Mainframes, Adobe in Document Standards, Intuit in Personal Financial Software, and SalesForce.com in SaaS CRM.
+Just to name a few.
+What is very important to mention here is that while the first-mover advantage is real, it isn’t necessarily sustainable for very long.
+First movers that don’t develop another more sustainable advantage often end up as road kill in the long term.

-Being big can be great—as long as the mass is muscle and not fat (see the large company discussion below).
-Being big can provide you the resources to build a great brand and spread your fixed costs over a large number of unit sales, which provides a cost advantage and enable you to attract and pay very smart people.
-Yes, size can be an enormous advantage, particularly in manufacturing market segments where scale is so important.
-As long as the company keeps its eye on the ball and uses its mass to its advantage, this can be one of the strongest, most sustainable strategic advantages.
+Being big can be great—as long as its muscle mass and not fat (see the large company discussion below).
+Bigness can provide you with the resources to build a great brand and spread your fixed costs over a large number of unit sales.
+This provides a cost advantage and enables you to attract and pay very smart people.
+Yes, size can be an enormous advantage.
+This is particularly true in hardware/manufacturing market segments where scale is so important.
+As long as the company keeps its eye on the ball and uses its mass to its advantage, this can be one most sustainable strategic advantages.

-This is another major strategic advantage if you can achieve it.
-It can allow you to essentially control how much profit is made by an entire market segment.
-It is usually more realistic to gain a significant cost advantage that is material to how a market functions in hardware than in software.
-But with rapid globalization and the constant emergence of lower cost labor markets throughout the world, even current low cost producers cannot allow complacency to set in.
-Years ago, if you achieved the low cost producer position you were probably set for a while.
+This is another very significant strategic advantage if you can achieve it.
+It can allow you to essentially control how much profit is made by your entire market segment.
+It is easier to gain a material cost advantage in hardware than in software.
+Volumes matter GREATLY here, of course.
+But in these days of globalization with the constant emergence of lower-cost labor markets throughout the world, even current low-cost producers cannot allow complacency to set in.
+Years ago, if you achieved the low-cost producer position you might be set for a while.
 But not so much anymore.

-This is the ultimate strategic advantage and arguably, the one that is most sustainable in the very long term.
-If you establish your company as the leading brand in your market segment it will allow you to charge higher prices, get away with somewhat higher costs, smooth over your slower decision-making and much more.
-A great brand covers up many sins in the short run and gives you additional time to recover from your mistakes, which competitors with lesser brands won’t get.
-In the very long run, brand advantage is practically everything–extreme innovation being the only real potential disrupter.
+This is the ultimate strategic advantage, in my opinion.
+Arguably, it is the one that is most sustainable in the very long term.
+Establish your company as the leading brand in your market segment and many benefits will accrue.
+You can charge higher prices, get away with somewhat higher costs, smooth over your slower decision-making, and much more.
+Not that you always SHOULD!
+But a great brand covers up many sins in the short run and gives you additional time to recover from your mistakes.
+Competitors with lesser brands won’t get this slack.
+In the very long run, brand advantage is practically everything.
+Extreme innovation is the only real potential disrupter.

 This one kills many good companies.
-Senior management gets complacent thinking they are one of the giants of the industry—who could possibly challenge them?
-This complacency is often accompanied by bloated cost structures, slow decision making, lack of “smart” risk-taking, and political/bureaucratic business processes.
-All of these things allow the nimble innovator in a high tech market to outflank the slow-moving large company.
-Reaching scale and having critical mass can be great—but not if you implode under your own fat.
+Senior management gets complacent thinking they are one of the giants of the industry.
+Who could possibly challenge them?
+This complacency is often accompanied by bloated cost structures, slow decision-making, lack of “smart” risk-taking, and political/bureaucratic business processes.
+All of these things allow the nimble innovator in a high-tech market to outflank the slow-moving large company.
+Reaching scale and having critical mass can be great, but not if you suffocate under your own weight.

 That’s my opinion on competitive and strategic advantage in technology markets.
 I’m sure that you can come up with many more “Real Advantages” and “Mirages”.
 Or you may disagree with the points I’ve made.
 Either way—let’s talk!
-Post a comment on, or send me an email message to further the discussion.
+Post a comment to further the discussion.